-Introduction to Nigeria Report by Dr John Eibner, Chairman International Management CSI
+Introduction to Nigeria Report by Dr John Eibner, International President of CSI

 Welcome to Nigeria Report, a project of Christian Solidarity International (CSI).
 This is an internet platform for informed discussion of the various aspects of sectarian violence in Nigeria, and for the presentation of policy recommendations aimed at ending it.
 CSI’s intention is to provide space especially for the perspectives of Nigerian civil society representatives, regardless of tribal or religious identity.
 Such voices are currently only faintly heard outside Nigeria.